Rholais/ingress-medal-arts/xingqing-campus-of-xjtu-cruise.md

 4. Stone Lion
 	1. Which year was this "Stone Lion" given to Jiaotong University in?
 	2. 1996
+	3. The Stone Lion was to celebrate the 100th anniversary of Jiaotong University.

 5. 历史柱
 	1. How many "历史柱"s are here in this side?